Qing117/gridder/README.md

 # Gridder

-A mobile app built with Flutter that allows artists to overlay customizable grid lines on images.
+A free iOS app built with Flutter and love that allows artists to add customizable grid lines on photos for sketching reference photos.

 ## Features